AdobeDocs/analytics-1.4-apis/src/pages/api.md

 ---
-title: Reports & Analytics API v1.4
+title: Adobe Analytics 1.4 API Reference
-description: API Spec for the Adobe Marketing Cloud - Reports and Analytics API
+description: All API calls that you can make using the Analytics 1.4 API.
-openAPISpec: /swagger_2.0.json
+openAPISpec: /swagger.json
 ---